This is a republished post, originally posted in July of 2018.

 Thus far, these pieces have been inspired by books I’ve read and albums I love.
 This piece was inspired by an old DVD I have.

-Country music had its fair share of televisions show prior to “the Johnny Cash Show.”
-The Ford Show, Ozark Jubilee, The Porter Wagoner Show … you get the idea (ironically another show that aired the same year as this show was the Glen Campbell Goodtime Hour).
-Johnny Cash wasn’t even a stranger either to television.
+Country music had its fair share of televisions show prior to The Johnny Cash Show.
+The Ford Show, Ozark Jubilee, The Porter Wagoner Show … you get the idea (ironically, another show that aired the same year as this one was the Glen Campbell Goodtime Hour).
+Johnny Cash wasn’t even a stranger to television.
 He appeared on the Jackie Gleason Show in 1957 when he sang “I Walk The Line.”

 At first, the show was a series of compromises.
 Sure, Cash could tape the show at the Ryman Auditorium as he wished, but he also had to host “showbiz royalty” like Bob Hope, George Gobel, Kirk Douglas, Burl Ives, Peggy Lee and Lorne Greene.

 In a nutshell, the show sought to capture what Cash was all about in his music.
 Themes of rural dreams, common struggle, the West and America’s virtues and failings made their way into the show.

 On Saturday nights (and, later, Wednesday nights), Cash would greet you with his famous “Hello, I’m Johnny Cash” greeting before diving into whatever he would do for the week.
 Whether he’d sing gospel music, fawn over Jimmie Rodgers with Merle Haggard or debut a new song he wrote called “The Man In Black,” viewers never got the exact same thing twice.
 The first show featured Joni Mitchell, Doug Kershaw, Fannie Flagg as a comic, and Bob Dylan.